 One of the barriers to issuing EHCPs within 20 weeks has been the backlog within the Educational Psychology service for Educational Psychology assessments.
 Focused work has been taking place to reduce this backlog, which has reduced significantly in the last two months, which should then translate into a reduced number and proportion of SEND requests waiting for more than 20 weeks.
 Another contributory factor is staffing challenges.
 Recruitment is underway to the new structure, and the service are now monitoring vacancy and agency rates.
-This is new monitoring but going forward will enable us to monitor the situation more clearly and see the impact on timeliness of EHCPs, as well as in other was of the service such as Annual Reviews.
+This is new monitoring but going forward will enable us to monitor the situation more clearly and see the impact on timeliness of EHCPs, as well as in other areas of the service such as Annual Reviews.

-As we per more of a new Quality of plans.
+As we merroring our processes and timescales we are working hard to improve the quality of plans.
 There is significant work taking place currently to develop and pilot a new audit tool, as part of a new Quality Assurance Framework within SEND.
+However, the existing audit tool has been in place since May 2021, and started by auditing the quality of plans.
+There is significant work taking place currently to develop and pilot a new audit tool, as part of a new Quality Assurance Framework within SEND.
 However, the existing audit tool has been in place since May 2021, and started by auditing the quality of EHCP malised in 2019 and 2020, before moving into a cycle of audits every quarter.
 We therefore have some valuable trend data, showing that our percentage of plans rated good or better was only 2% for 2019, 3% for 2020, and 27% for 2021.
 This rose to 47% for 2022 as a whole and reached 50% in December 2022.
-Whilst there is a way to go prograss over the last year has been significant and this provides a sound base that the new Quality Assurance Framework will build on.
+Whilst there is a way to go progression over the last year has been significant and this provides a sound base that the new Quality Assurance Framework will build on.